mturk24/miniGit/README.md

 # miniGit
-modified version of git implemented in Java
+modified version of git (a version control system) implemented in Java